Building planning & design

 The opportunity

-Cardiff Central Station is the main gateway to Cardiff.
-The local context of the station is currently constrained by the largely vehicle oriented road infrastructure, the railway infrastructure and the poor quality of the public realm.
+Cardiff Central Station is a key pedestrian gateway into Cardiff.
+The area surrounding the station is currently constrained by the vehicle-oriented road network, railway infrastructure and poor quality of the public realm.

-Cardiff Central Masterplan represents an opportunity for Cardiff and the surrounding region to raise the profile of the area both within the UK and internationally.
+The Cardiff Central Masterplan represents an opportunity for Cardiff to raise its profile both within the UK and internationally.

-The masterplan includes the BBC project with a Central Square to the north of the station, a new Arena and public sector offices to the south and a new public route through the Central Station.
+The masterplan includes a new development by the BBC with a Central Square to the north of the station, a new Arena and public sector offices to the south and a new public route through the Central Station.

-In order to assess the impact on pedestrian movement patterns of the station masterplan and the future developments around it, Network Rail commissioned Space Syntax to develop a Predictive Movement Model and Forecast.
+In order to assess the impact of these transformations on pedestrian movement patterns, Network Rail commissioned Space Syntax to develop a Pedestrian Movement Forecast Model.

 Our contribution

-One of the key inputs of the Space Syntax approach is to provide a contextual understanding of a site in terms of its connectivity and multi-modal movement potentials.
+One of the key benefits of the Space Syntax approach is to provide a ‘spatial profiling’ of a site in terms of its location, urban connectivity and multi-modal movement potentials.

-A Spatial Accessibility Model of the existing pedestrian movement network of Cardiff was constructed to identify a set of opportunities and constraints for the site.
+A Spatial Accessibility Model of Cardiff’s pedestrian movement network was first constructed to identify an initial set of opportunities and constraints for the site.

-During the design development process, this model was used as a design tool to test the impact of spatial layout changes as a result of the emerging design options.
-This informed the design development and influenced strategic decisions by enabling an objective evaluation of proposed scenarios in terms of their likely impacts on movement patterns and activity potentials.
+During the design development process, this model was used as a design tool to test the impact of the spatial layout changes proposed by different design options.
+The results of this testing process informed the development of the designs and influenced strategic development decisions by enabling an objective evaluation of proposed scenarios in terms of their likely impacts on movement patterns and, as a consequence, on commercial viability.

 The outcome